razvanvancea/conference-k6-workshop/README.md

 # k6 Load Testing Workshop

-## Prerequisites Setup Guide
+## 📋 Overview

+Welcome!
+This comprehensive guide will help you set up your environment before the workshop begins.

-Please complete these steps before the workshop so you can follow the hands-on exercises.
+Please complete the prerequisites steps **before the workshop** to fully participate in the hands-on exercises.

-**Please follow the steps below to install the required tools.** If you already have something installed, you can skip that section.
+> **💡 Tip:** If you already have some of the tools installed, you can skip those sections.

 ---